Does Disc Medicine (IRON) Pay a Dividend? (2026)

 Does Disc Medicine (IRON) pay a dividend?

-Disc Medicine (IRON) currently returns little or nothing as a dividend.
+No. There is no dividend on IRON in our data and the yield is 0%.
 As a clinical-stage biotech, Disc has no meaningful product sales, so traditional metrics like P/E do not apply and the company is valued on its pipeline's expected value and its cash.
 Its roughly $791 million cash pile is large relative to its market cap, meaning a big share of the value is the balance sheet plus the option value of its programs.
 The market cap and share price can swing sharply around trial data and FDA decisions.

 The bottom line on the IRON dividend